 The turnoffs to Lake Alexandrina and Lake McGregor are also located on the Godley Peaks Road.

 After seeing the lakes and mountains around Tekapo, you can drive from Lake Tekapo to Lake Pukaki.
-Briefly stop at the information centre that is located just before the turnoff to Mount Cook National Park, to get a view of Mount Cook if it is not in the clouds.
+Briefly stop at the information center that is located just before the turnoff to Mount Cook National Park to get a view of Mount Cook if it is not in the clouds.

 Then continue on and take State Highway 80 to Mount Cook National Park.
 You can make a brief stop again at Peter’s Lookout, which should be located on your right after a couple of minutes of driving on SH 80, to get a view of Mount Cook and Lake Pukaki if you wish.

-The drive from Lake Tekapo to Mount Cook National Park should take you close to 1 hour.
-When you reach Mount Cook National Park, you can visit the visitor's centre if you wish, or immediately take the first right to Hooker Valley Road and park your car in the car parking area.
+The drive from Lake Tekapo to Mount Cook National Park should take close to one hour.
+When you reach Mount Cook National Park, you can visit the visitor’s center if you wish or immediately take the first right to Hooker Valley Road and park your car in the car parking area.

 There are many walks you can do at Mount Cook National Park.